 Looking back at the week, we began on 29th May, with the virtual version of our ever popular evening of orca-themed talks.
 This included an introduction to the event itself, a general introduction to orca, and then our keynote speaker, Filipa Samara, shared with us her work on orca in Iceland, followed by a question and answer session.
-If you didn’t join us live on the night, you can still buy a ticket to get the link to the recording of the event – you will be able to watch the event until the end of June.
-Just follow this link.
-(And if you did join us, the link in your ticket allows to to watch and rewatch the recording, again until the end of June.)

 All these free evening sessions are available to catch-up with on YouTube, on our Sea Watch Foundation channel.

-Highlights so far include the announcement of the first sighting of a new orca calf in the #12s (see Tuesday’s evening), and on Wednesday, for our first Special, some of the team behind the Scottish Killer Whale Photo-ID catalogue joined our director, Dr Peter Evans, to talk about this, and orca generally.
+Highlights included the announcement of the first sighting of a new orca calf in the #12s (see Tuesday’s evening), and on Wednesday, for our first Special, some of the team behind the Scottish Killer Whale Photo-ID catalogue joined our director, Dr Peter Evans, to talk about this, and orca generally.
 They also discussed suitable camera equipment for photographing orca – a theme followed up by our host on Thursday.
 In Monday’s show we were joined by our Monitoring Officer, Katrin Lohrengel, who discussed her work monitoring the bottlenose dolphin in Cardigan Bay, and we met our sightings officer, Dr Chiara G Bertulli, on Friday’s show, who told us about her work.
 We also met the skipper of the John O’Groats ferry, our platform for observing from sea during orca watch and, while we were on air, we received a report of orca in the area!

 In Saturday’s Special, we looked at all the sightings from a very busy Friday before we were joined by our director, Dr Peter Evans to guest host the rest of the evening.
 Peter gave a little talk about binoculars for sea watching (following on from previous discussions about cameras), before introducing the first of our special guests, Julia Sutherland, from St Andrew’s University, who shared her work for her phd thesis on orca seal predation.
 After this presentation, Peter chaired a discussion and question and answer session with Julia, and some more special guests, Dr Saana Isojunno (Research Fellow, Scottish Oceans Institute, St Andrew’s University) and Dr Filipa Samarra (Research Specialist, Icelandic Orca Project and University of Iceland).